 Angela Connelly, Chief Marketing and Communications Officer

-Angela Connelly has been a marketing communications leader for nearly 20 years, helping organizations reach business goals, engage audiences, and strengthen brand.
-Her most recent role was the Director of Communications for Sisters of Charity of Leavenworth Health System (SCLHS).
-This 11-hospital system was based in Lenexa, Kan., until a recent relocation to Denver, Colo.
-She was responsible for managing corporate communications, branding, and overseeing their digital strategy.
-Connelly created the first strategic marketing communication plan for SCLHS.
-Implementation contributed to increased employee engagement and improved community perception.
-She also implemented a social media pilot that resulted in nearly 2,000 followers in the first year.
+Angela Connelly joined the PKD Foundation in 2012, leading the marketing and awareness efforts for the organization.
+She has been a marketing communications leader for more than 20 years, helping organizations reach business goals, engage audiences, and strengthen brand.
+Before joining the Foundation, she was the Director of Communications for Sisters of Charity of Leavenworth Health System (SCLHS) where she was responsible for managing corporate communications, branding, marketing and digital strategy.

-Before SCLHS Connelly worked for HCA Midwest, where she was responsible for marketing and communications for several hospitals, with corporate communications roles.
-She began her communications career providing public relations support for the Kansas City Chapter of the American Red Cross.
+Prior to that, Connelly worked for HCA Midwest, where she was responsible for marketing and communications for several hospitals, with corporate communications and marketing roles.
+She began her communications career in public relations for the American Red Cross (Greater Kansas City Chapter).

 Connelly received her Bachelor of Arts at the University of Missouri-Columbia (MU), where she studied English and journalism.
 She received her MBA through the Bloch executive program at the University of Missouri-Kansas City (UMKC).
 The MBA program focused on leadership, entrepreneurship, and international work.
 One project took her to Beijing and Shanghai where she met with non-profit groups to understand the state of health care in China.